-Entertainment is the largest and fastest
+Entertainment is the largest and fastest-growing business

-growing business in the world, both in terms of participants, and in total dollar revenue.
+in the world, both in terms of participants, and in total dollar revenue.

 Next, how about Disney's ability to do what they do?
-With over 60 million people visiting their parks every year, evidence suggests they are doing at least a few things, if not a whole lot of things, right.
+With over 62-million people visiting their parks every year, evidence suggests they are doing at least a few things, if not a whole lot of things, right.

 Finally, what is the difficulty in replacing them?
-Nothing has come close yet; and with those 60 million people visiting the parks, the Walt Disney Company generated about \$2.9 billion for its first fiscal quarter which ended January 2, 2016.
+Nothing has come close yet; and with those 62-million people visiting the parks, the Walt Disney Company generated over \$88.9 billion in revenue in 2023.
 Seems the odds are the people who visit the Disney properties are pretty satisfied.
+They report a 70% return rate.
+What can you do to increase the rate of repeat business for your business?
+For one thing, you can apply some of the strategies you are reading about in this book